 Keeping Million-Dollar Hands Healthy

 The padded backs of most receiver gloves help keep your hands and fingers safe when you jam your hands against an opponent's pads or when someone steps on your hands.

-Not Just for Receivers
+Gloves: Not Just for Receivers

-Receivers aren't the only players who benefit from gloves.
+Receivers are not the only players who benefit from gloves.
 The gloves improve your grip, and not just on the football.
 Any player who needs to hold onto something, such as an offensive lineman keeping a defensive tackle at bay, can benefit from the textured or tacky surfaces of football gloves.